Joe Carson (footballer)

-Joe Carson (born 24 November 1953) is a former professional footballer who spent his entire playing career in the Scottish leagues, playing mostly as a central defender.
+Joe Carson (born 24 November 1953) is a Scottish former professional footballer who spent his entire playing career in the Scottish leagues, playing mostly as a central defender.

 Early life

-Born in Helensburgh, Argyll & Bute, Scotland, Joe was brought up in the town of Alexandria, West Dunbartonshire.
+Born in Helensburgh, Argyll & Bute, Carson was brought up in the town of Alexandria, West Dunbartonshire.
 His younger brother, Tom Carson, was also a footballer and Dumbarton manager.

 Career

-Carson was awarded Motherwell's Player of the Year award for the 1986-1987 season.
+Carson was awarded Motherwell's Player of the Year award for the 1986–1987 season.
 Carson is also the only player sent off two matches in a row against the same team, first in a league match on a Saturday then again in a cup game on a Wednesday night.